shidalgo12/Pandas-Challege/README.md

 # Pandas Coding

-Read and analyzed a .csv file via Pandas coding in Jupyter Lab, observing the data for a fantasy game, Heroes of Pymoli, of an independent gaming company.
+Read and analyzed a .csv file via Pandas coding in Jupyter Lab, observing the data for a fantasy game, of an independent gaming company.
 Generated a report summarizing the game's purchasing data including the following:

 ## Purchasing Analysis